-- Heater pilot and burner must be at least 18 inches above floor. - Locate heater where moving vehicle will not hit it.
+- Heater pilot and burner must be at least 18 inches above floor. - · Locate heater where moving vehicle will not hit it.

-CAUTION: This heater creates warm air currents.
+⚠CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
 Installing heater next to vinyl or cloth wall covering or operating heater where impurities (such as tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) are present in the air may discolor walls.

+!
 WARNING: Never install the heater:

+- In a bedroom or bathroom (MHVFDF20RTT, MHVFD-F30RTT, MHVFDF20BFT, MHVFDF30BFT)

 - In a recreational vehicle.

 - Where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater.

 - As a fireplace insert

 - In high-traffic areas

 - In windy or drafty areas